Mapping different skyrmion phases in double wedges of Ta/FeCoB(tFeCoB)/Ta(tTa)Ox

-For FeCoB thicknesses in the range $0.85 - 1.2 nm$, we also observe paramagnetic region along the two extremes of the top Ta wedge that give zero remanence and noisy signal.
+For FeCoB thicknesses in the range $0.85 - 1.2 nm$, we also observe paramagnetic region along the two extremes of the Ta wedge that give zero remanence and noisy signal.
 For instance, if we follow the Ta wedge, corresponding to $t_{FeCoB} \approx 0.95 nm$, paramagnetic region is obtained for $t_{Ta} \textless 0.65 nm$ and $t_{Ta} \textgreater 0.92 nm$.
 For low Ta thickness, the excess oxygen, not trapped in TaOx layer, reaches FeCoB and partially oxidizes the ferromagnet.
-In this overoxidized region, the ferromagnetic layer thickness is thus decreased, leading to lower Curie temperature ($T_C$), in the range 150-200K depending on the Ta thickness (data not shown).
-For our room temperature (RT) measurements, when $T_C$ becomes lower than RT, the layer thus becomes paramagnetic.
+In this overoxidized region, the ferromagnetic layer thickness is thus decreased, leading to lower Curie temperature ($T_C$).
 This is similar to the behavior observed in other systems such as Pt/Co/AlOx \cite{Marine}.
 More surprisingly, paramagnetic region is also observed for higher thicknesses of top Ta.
+This also corresponds to a decrease of Curie temperature \cite{fig1S}.
 In this case, we infer that TaOx is partially replaced by Ta at the top FeCoB interface (Fig.\ref{sampledep}(c), underoxidized region).
 Ta at the interface with FeCoB is known to result in dead layer (of the order of 0.3 nm \cite{Titiksha}), which is supported by ab-initio calculations \cite{Hallal}, showing a decrease of Fe magnetization.
+Similar results have been obtained in Ta/FeCoB/TaOx with an oxidation gradient of TaOx \cite{Yu2014}: on both sides of the optimum PMA for optimal oxidation, the hysteresis curves change was interpreted as a change in easy-axis.
+However, from their measurements, it could also be due to a transition towards paramagnetic phase.
 To summarize, we can see that the FeCoB/TaOx oxidation state largely affects magnetic order and in particular the Curie temperature that is lower both in the case of TaOx overoxidation or underoxidation.

-Through this mapping we hence identify the different transition regions from PMA to paramagnetic for underoxidized and overoxidized cases and from PMA to IPA.
+Through this mapping we hence identified the different transition regions from PMA to paramagnetic for underoxidized and overoxidized cases and from PMA to IPA.
 In these transition regions, the magnetic order is weak (decrease of $M_s$ and $A$ in the transition from PMA to paramagnetic) and/or anisotropy is close to zero (in particular, the PMA to IPA transition is a signature of vanishing effective anisotropy); we thus expect low domain wall energy and easy nucleation of demagnetizing stripes and possibly skyrmions.
 We therefore performed polar-MOKE (p-MOKE) microscopy measurements to study the magnetic domain configuration and possible skyrmion nucleation sites.